 Do Not Throw Toys

-- You give your toddler a toy truck.
+You give your toddler a toy truck.
 He plays with it for a minute, then chucks it across the room.
-He’s not being malicious, he’s testing out his body.
+He’s not being malicious; he’s testing out his body.
 He’s exploring and discovering what he is capable of.
-However, toys trucks are solid and will certainly hurt someone.
+However, toy trucks are solid and will certainly hurt someone.

 Do Not Whine

-- Of course, what he didn’t consider was how much intentional child training had gone into their ability to do that.
+Of course, what he didn’t know was how much intentional child training had gone into their ability to do that.
 So, let’s follow the same process with the whining as we did for the toy truck.

-- So, you tell him, “I can’t understand you.
-I will give you the blue cup if you ask for it correctly.” (depending on how much training you’ve done on this will determine whether or not he’ll be able to ask for it correctly.
-Get the how to stop whining worksheet here, if you haven’t been working on this yet)
+So, you tell him, “I can’t understand you.
+I will give you the blue cup if you ask for it correctly.” (depending on how much training you’ve done on this will determine whether or not he’ll be able to ask for it correctly. )

-- What if you don’t have a blue cup clean?
+What if you don’t have a blue cup clean?
 Is it OK to require that he use the red one?
 YUP!
 A cup is a cup is a cup.
-Ultimately, he’s getting a drink of water and indeed we can be and should all be grateful for fresh clean water.
+Ultimately, he’s getting a drink of water, and indeed we should all be grateful for fresh, clean water.

 Why Is Getting Your Toddler to Listen The First Time, Important?

 When you establish a culture of first-time obedience in your home, it grows as your family grows.
-This culture is the key to why my kids don’t whine, how I was able to potty train them all at 21 months, how I am able to homeschool all 4 of them, keep my hubby happy, run this blog, care for a 7 acre mini-farm and still have time for myself… (read more about potty training here)
+This culture is the key to why my kids don’t whine, how I was able to potty train them all at 21 months, how I am able to homeschool all 4 of them, keep my hubby happy, run an online business, care for a 7-acre mini-farm and still have time for myself. (read more about potty training here)

-They decided to take their chances, prayed over the circumstance and stopped for food.
+They decided to take their chances, prayed over the circumstance, and stopped for food.
 After having ordered their food, they sat down to eat.
-When they were done praying, the mom noticed 2 men sitting a couple tables down.
+When they were done praying, the mom noticed 2 men sitting a couple of tables down.